uvarc/rc-learning/content/courses/parallel_computing_introduction/distributed_mpi_programs.md

 MPI supports most of the _primitive_ datatypes available in the target programming language, as well as a few others.

+In every language, it is _imperative_ that the data types in the send and receive buffers match.
+If they do not, the result can be anything from garbage to a segmentation violation.

 ####C/C++

 MPI supports most C/C++ datatypes as well as some extensions.
 The most commonly used are listed below.